Migration · Yogi’s VPS

 4. Create a backup from your current host

-On most hosts (Bluehost, HostGator, GoDaddy, SiteGround), you can download either:
+On most hosts such as Bluehost, HostGator, GoDaddy, and SiteGround, you can download either:

 • A full cPanel backup

-• A backup plugin archive (UpdraftPlus, Total Upkeep, etc.)
+• A backup plugin archive like UpdraftPlus or Total Upkeep

 If you’re not sure which method to use, choose whichever option gives you access to the uploads folder and database.